erquintana/ALU_Verification_with_UVM/README.md

 ## Pending

-- List any upcoming features, tasks, or improvements that are planned for your project.
+[Pending Item 1] Pending to implement monitor and scoreboard.
-- Include a brief description or explanation for each pending item.
+[Pending Item 1] Implementation using env.sv as soon as monitor and scoreboard get implemented.
+This, to match image design (spec/ALU%20Block%20Diagram.jpg)

 ## License

                     GNU GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007

                     Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
                     Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.